 On-campus transfer students from MSU or from another major within the CFR are required, by MSU policy, to follow the curriculum in place the year the student changes to the new major.
 Students, in consultation with their faculty advisor, may move to a newer curriculum (including that year's policies and procedures in addition to the newer course requirements); but can not move to an older curriculum.
-Students wishing to move forward in curriculum years must process a Request to Change Curriculum Year Form in the CFR Office of Student Services, 129 Thompson Hall.
+Students wishing to move forward in curriculum years should contact the CFR Office of Student Services, 129 Thompson Hall.

-Curricula examples and CFR Undergraduate Handbooks are

-on the CFR web site.
+Curricula examples and CFR Undergraduate Handbooks are on the CFR web site.
 If a WFA student stops out (not continuously enrolled in back to back semesters) and returns to college within one year, the student may follow their original curriculum year.
 If the student returns after more than one year of absence, then the student must move forward to the newest curriculum.
 In conjunction with MSU policy, if a FO student interrupts his/her enrollment at MSU for two consecutive years or longer, the graduation requirements stated in the catalog under which the student resumes enrollment apply.